-The terms "master" and "conductor" are used interchangeably throughout this document.
-"Master" refers to the salt-master process running on conductor, which orchestrates tasks for AP.
+The terms "salt-master" and "conductor" are used interchangeably throughout this document.
+"Salt-master" refers to the salt-master process running on the conductor, which orchestrates tasks for AP.
 Also the terms "minion", "salt-minion" and "asset" are used interchangeably throughout this document.
 "Minion" runs on an "asset", or system hosting a 128T router.
-Minions are responsible for carrying out tasks on the host, given to it by the master.
+Minions are responsible for carrying out tasks on the host, given to it by the salt-master.

 There are several conditions which are symptomatic of issues which may be affecting AP, such as asset disconnected from conductor and general asset errors.
 These can be seen from conductor CLI using the

 show assets command with a provided asset-id.
 For example:

 At certain times some errors that are seen may be transient during periods of intermittent connectivity, or while the salt-master corrects things found in the incorrect state on the minion.
 Errors that persist are often the result of issues with connectivity between the minion and conductor, or the minion timing out tying to complete tasks given to it by the salt-master.

 Throughout the lifecycle of a 128T asset, some errors are normal and will clear on their own over time.
 The first steps are to ensure there is working connectivity between the minion and the salt-master.